-The UUEC shall have the authority to determine the equivalence of entry requirements and prerequisite studies between the SACE and overseas secondary school studies, and to individually assess tertiary or higher education qualifications from overseas for admission purposes.
+The CEC shall have the authority to determine the equivalence of entry requirements and prerequisite studies between the SACE and overseas secondary school studies, and to individually assess tertiary or higher education qualifications from overseas for admission purposes.
 The Committee shall have the authority to delegate the assessment of overseas qualifications to the International Office or Admissions Office, as appropriate.

-4.12.6 Changes in Immigration Status
+4.12.6 Changes in Immigration Status Addee

-- a International students whose immigration status changes during the academic year to Australian Permanent Resident can have their enrolment converted to an Australian Fee-based Enrolment (AFBE - see 4.11.1 above), subject to program quota limits imposed by Commonwealth legislation, and with the exception of the Bachelor of Medicine, Bachelor of Surgery (MBBS) program. - b From the next Census date following the conversion, for each course they are enrolled in, such students are liable for course tuition fees on the AFBE scale rather than those applying to international students, and fees invoices will be adjusted accordingly. - c Such students must provide written notification and documentary evidence of their change in immigration status to the Manager, Administrative Services Branch before their enrolment and tuition fees can be converted to an AFBE.
+- a International students whose immigration status changes during the academic year to Australian Permanent Resident can have their enrolment converted to an Australian Fee-based Enrolment (AFBE see 4.11.1 above), subject to program quota limits imposed by Commonwealth legislation, and with the exception of the Bachelor of Medicine, Bachelor of Surgery (MBBS) program. - b From the next Census date following the conversion, for each course they are enrolled in, such students are liable for course tuition fees on the AFBE scale rather than those applying to international students, and fees invoices will be adjusted accordingly. - c Such students must provide written notification and documentary evidence of their change in immigration status to the Manager, Student Administrative Services before their enrolment and tuition fees can be converted to an AFBE. - d Once these students have completed 12 units or 1 semester or 1 trimester of full-time studies in an AFBE place in a University program, they are eligible to apply through SATAC for a Commonwealth Supported place in that program, with the exception of the Bachelor of Medicine, Bachelor of Surgery program.
+See 4.11.1 above.